 Future events and circumstances, including those beyond our control, may cause us to consume capital more rapidly than we currently anticipate.
-For example, in March 2015, we received correspondence from the FDA stating that we needed to complete an additional clinical trial of Zalviso.
+For example, in March 2015, we received correspondence from the FDA stating that we needed to complete an additional clinical trial of ZALVISO.
 Any further development activities can be time consuming and costly.
-We submitted a protocol to the FDA for a clinical study in post-operative patients designed to evaluate the effectiveness of changes made to enhance Zalviso device performance.
-We received comments from the FDA on the protocol for the study, known as IAP312, and we are planning to initiate this study once production and testing of the supplies are complete, and clinical sites are ready, in order to support our NDA resubmission.
+We submitted a protocol to the FDA for a clinical study in post-operative patients designed to evaluate the effectiveness of changes made to enhance ZALVISO device performance.
+We received comments from the FDA on the protocol for the study, known as IAP312, and we initiated the IAP312 study in September 2016.
+Enrollment in IAP312 is complete and we anticipate top-line data results from this study in mid-2017.
+Pending successful completion of the IAP312 trial, we anticipate resubmitting the NDA for ZALVISO by the end of 2017.

 Clinical trials, regulatory reviews, and a potential launch of a commercial product are expensive activities.
-In addition, commercialization costs for ARX-04 and Zalviso in the United States may be significantly higher than estimated.
+In addition, commercialization costs for ARX-04 and ZALVISO in the United States may be significantly higher than estimated.
 We may experience technical difficulties in our commercialization efforts or otherwise, which could substantially increase the costs of commercialization.
 Revenues may be lower than expected and accordingly costs to produce such revenues may exceed those revenues.
 We will need to seek additional capital to continue operations.
 Such capital demands could be substantial.
-To raise capital, we may seek to sell additional equity or debt securities, monetize or securitize certain assets including future royalty streams and milestones, obtain a credit facility, or enter into product development, license or distribution agreements with third parties, or divest one or more of our product candidates.
+To raise capital, we may seek to sell additional equity or debt securities, including under our Controlled Equity Offering SM Sales Agreement, or the Sales Agreement, with Cantor Fitzgerald & Co., or Cantor, monetize or securitize certain assets including future royalty streams and milestones, obtain a credit facility, or enter into product development, license or distribution agreements with third parties, or divest one or more of our product candidates.
 Such arrangements may not be available on favorable terms, if at all.

 Furthermore, any product development, licensing, distribution or sale agreements that we enter into may require us to relinquish valuable rights.
 We may not be able to obtain sufficient additional funding or enter into a strategic transaction in a timely manner.
 If adequate funds are not available, we would be required to reduce our workforce, delay, reduce the scope of, or eliminate, one or more of our research and development programs in advance of the date on which we exhaust our cash resources to ensure that we have sufficient capital to meet our obligations and continue on a path designed to preserve stockholder value.